springload/madewithwagtail/README.md

   $ djrun
 ```

-The demo site will now be accessible at [http://localhost:8111/](http://localhost:8000/) and the Wagtail admin interface at [http://localhost:8111/admin/](http://localhost:8000/admin/) .
-Log into the admin with the credentials ``admin / changeme``.
+The demo site will now be accessible at [http://localhost:8111/](http://localhost:8111/) and the Wagtail admin interface at [http://localhost:8111/admin/](http://localhost:8111/admin/) .
+Log into the admin with the credentials ``cms-superadmin / cms-superadmin``.